majedelhelou/BUIFD/README.md

 # BUIFD

-This repository contains the neeeded files to reproduce the denoising results with the pretrained networks, and to retrain and test any of the models, of the (TIP 2020) paper:
+This repository contains the neeeded files to reproduce the denoising results with the pretrained networks and to retrain and test models from the (TIP 2020) paper:

 **[Blind Universal Bayesian Image Denoising with Gaussian Noise Level Learning](https://arxiv.org/abs/1907.03029)**

 Contact author: [Majed El Helou](http://majedelhelou.github.io)

+The noise level learning and fusion techniques of our paper can be applied to different network architectures, and adapted to different problems.
+The example provided in this repository uses the DnCNN architecture, and is applied to additive Gaussian noise removal.

 ### 1. Dependencies